zakjholt/house_sitting/house_sitting.md

 - The cats have an automatic litterbox, so it should be fine.
 Just check it once in awhile to make sure it has litter in it.
 If it's low, toss a scoop in.

+## Water bowls

+- Check the cat's water fountain every couple days.
+If low, fill with the pink watering can
+- Fill/replace the dogs' water bowl every day

 ## Finch is yelling at me.
 What does it mean?

 - Outside